 Welcome to the Brossier lab

-- Determining how brain location influences the effect of sporadic glioma-associated mutation on neural stem cell properties, MAPK pathway activity and tumor formation.
-(Theme 1)
+- Theme 1: Determining how brain location influences the effect of sporadic glioma-associated mutation on neural stem cell properties, MAPK pathway activity and tumor formation.

-The Brossier lab is funded through the Neurofibromatosis Therapeutic Acceleration Program, Alex’s Lemonade Stand, Hyundai Hope on Wheels, St. Louis Children’s Foundation, the Institute of Clinical and Translational Sciences and the Eunice Kennedy Shriver National Institute of Child Health and Human Development.
+Prior funding sources include Alex’s Lemonade Stand, Hyundai Hope on Wheels, the Institute of Clinical and Translational Sciences and the Eunice Kennedy Shriver National Institute of Child Health and Human Development.